quaziashfaq/notes/cloud/aws.md

 - AWS Organizations
 #### Management and governance
   - Account management services
-    - AWS control tower
+    - AWS control tower - set up and govern a secure multi-account aws environment
-    - AWS org
+    - AWS organization - Centrally govern and manage your environments across multiple aws accounts.
-    - aws budgets
+    - aws budgets - improve your planning and cost control.
   - Provisioning Services
-    - aws cloudformation
+    - aws cloudformation - model and provision all your resources via code.
       - Templates
       - json or yaml settings.
       - specify all the configuration to the cloudformation.
 It will generate the full infrastructure